"Not to be realized from another, peaceful,

 objects designated on the basis of a single phenomenon.
 The same sprout

-ultimate nature (nondeceptive & consistent).
+ultimate nature (nondeceptive).
 Although the Two Truths

 presuppose a common, single phenomenon or entity as their common referent,